isomerpages/moe-westwoodsec/pages/BLENDED LEARNING.md

 4.&nbsp;&nbsp;&nbsp;&nbsp; Students are encouraged to observe good cyber wellness habits when doing work online.&nbsp;

 **RESOURCES FOR PARENTS**

-We hope to partner parents/guardians by inculcating in your child/ward the skills to self-manage and take ownership for their own learning.
+<br>We hope to partner parents/guardians by inculcating in your child/ward the skills to self-manage and take ownership for their own learning.
 You may refer to the parent kit for key information on BL and tips on how to support your child/ward on BL days.

 [Experiencing Blended Learning (BL) with Our Children](https://drive.google.com/file/d/1SEia12wmBAIkNLrTaqWxw_QALjR1FysG/view?usp=share_link)[
 ](https://westwoodsec.moe.edu.sg/qql/slot/u558/Latest%20Update/HBL/Parent-Kit-Experiencing-Blended-Learning.pdf)

-**ACCESS TO SLS**

-The SLS can be accessed from&nbsp;[https://learning.moe.edu.sg](https://learning.moe.edu.sg/).
+**ACCESS TO SLS**<br>The SLS can be accessed from&nbsp;[https://learning.moe.edu.sg](https://learning.moe.edu.sg/).
 The SLS is accessible through internet browsers on Windows PC, Mac, tablets and mobile devices.&nbsp;

 There are 2 login methods: